 - If bear attacks and you have bear spray, use it!

 - If the bear makes contact, protect your chest and abdomen by falling to the ground on your stomach, or assuming a fetal position to reduce the severity of an attack.
 Cover the back of your neck with your hands.
 Do not move until you are certain the bear has left.

 This aerosol pepper derivative triggers temporarily incapacitating discomfort in bears.
 It is a non-toxic and non-lethal means of deterring bears.

-There have been cases where bear spray apparently repelled aggressive or attacking bears and accounts where it has not worked as well as expected.
+There have been cases where bear spray repelled aggressive or attacking bears.
 Factors influencing effectiveness include distance, wind, rainy weather, temperature extremes, and product shelf life.

 If you decide to carry bear spray, use it only in situations where aggressive bear behavior justifies its use.
 Bear spray is intended to be sprayed into the face of an oncoming bear.
 It is not intended to act as a repellent.

 Do not spray gear or your camp with bear spray.